bsamek/evergreen-wiki/Commit-Queue.md

 * `--identifier [ID]`

 Enqueue changes previously uploaded and paused.
 [ID] is the patch ID printed to the console when uploading the paused (unfinalized) patch.

+### Feedback
+The merge is performed by a "Commit Queue Merge" task added to the patch by the commit queue.

 ### Set-Module
 `evergreen commit-queue set-module --patch <id> --module <module>`